1. Initialize -- generates node.json, profile, workflow, overrides, and Ed25519 keypairnpx @mcptoolshop/repomesh init --repo your-org/your-repo --profile open-source

 REPOMESH_SIGNING_KEY | Ed25519 private key PEM for event signing | N/A (local to workflow) |

-REPOMESH_LEDGER_TOKEN | GitHub PAT for posting events to the ledger | contents:write, pull-requests:write |
+REPOMESH_LEDGER_TOKEN | GitHub PAT for posting events to the ledger | contents:write, pull-requests:write on the ledger repo |

 Trust profiles